Background pattern

 Some patients have experienced the following side effects while taking Onglyza and metformin:

-• Frequent (may affect 1 to 10 in 100 patients): chest or lung infection, urinary tract infection, inflammation of the stomach or intestines normally caused by an infection (gastroenteritis), sinusitis, inflammation of the nose or throat (nasopharyngitis) (the signs of this may include a cold or sore throat), headache, muscle pain (myalgia), vomiting, stomach inflammation (gastritis), stomach pain, and indigestion (dyspepsia).
+• Common (may affect up to 1 in 10 patients): chest or lung infection, urinary tract infection, inflammation of the stomach or intestine, normally caused by an infection (gastroenteritis), infection of the nasal passages with a feeling of pain and pressure behind the cheekbones and eyes (sinusitis), inflammation of the nose or throat (nasopharyngitis) (the signs of this may include a cold or sore throat), headache, muscle pain (myalgia), vomiting, stomach inflammation (gastritis), stomach pain, and indigestion (dyspepsia).

-• Rare (may affect 1 to 10 in 1,000 patients): joint pain (arthralgia) and difficulty achieving or maintaining an erection (erectile dysfunction).
+• Uncommon (may affect up to 1 in 100 patients): joint pain (arthralgia) and difficulty having or maintaining an erection (erectile dysfunction).

-Some patients have experienced the following side effects while taking Onglyza and a sulfonylurea:
+Some patients have experienced the following side effects while taking Onglyza and a sulphonylurea:

-• Frequent: chest or lung infection, urinary tract infection, inflammation of the stomach or intestines, normally caused by an infection (gastroenteritis), sinusitis, headache, stomach pain, and vomiting.
+• Common: chest or lung infection, urinary tract infection, inflammation of the stomach or intestine, normally caused by an infection (gastroenteritis), infection of the nasal passages with a feeling of pain and pressure behind the cheekbones and eyes (sinusitis), headache, stomach pain, and vomiting.

 Some patients have experienced the following side effects while taking Onglyza and a thiazolidinedione:

-• Frequent: chest or lung infection, urinary tract infection, inflammation of the stomach or intestines, normally caused by an infection (gastroenteritis), sinusitis, headache, vomiting, stomach pain, and peripheral edema (swelling of the hands, ankles, or feet).
+• Common: chest or lung infection, urinary tract infection, inflammation of the stomach or intestine, normally caused by an infection (gastroenteritis), infection of the nasal passages with a feeling of pain and pressure behind the cheekbones and eyes (sinusitis), headache, vomiting, stomach pain, and swelling of the hands, ankles, or feet (peripheral oedema).

-Some patients have experienced the following side effects while taking Onglyza and metformin and a sulfonylurea:
+Some patients have experienced the following side effects while taking Onglyza and metformin and a sulphonylurea:

-• Frequent: dizziness, fatigue, stomach pain, and flatulence.
+• Common: dizziness, tiredness, stomach pain, and flatulence.

 Some patients have experienced the following additional side effects while taking Onglyza alone: